Skip to content

 Args:

-charset: string to sample random characters from
+charset: character string or list of characters to sample from

 rng: random number generator to use